Sjeanpierre/passenger-datadog-monitor/README.md

 Note that if you are building in a different environment from where you plan to deploy, you should configure your [target operating system and architecture](https://golang.org/doc/install/source#environment).

+The [Makefile](Makefile) in this repository will cross compile for Linux.
 ### Installing the binary
 After you've built the executable, you should install it on your server (e.g. in `/usr/bin/`).